aireilly/adoc-to-gdoc-review/README.md

 ## Prerequisites

-* Install Asciidoctor: https://docs.asciidoctor.org/asciidoctor/latest/install/linux-packaging/.
+* Install [Asciidoctor](https://docs.asciidoctor.org/asciidoctor/latest/install/linux-packaging/).
 On Fedora, run `sudo dnf install -y asciidoctor`.

-* Install Pandoc: https://pandoc.org/installing.html.
-On Fedora, run `sudo dnf install pandoc`.
+* Install [Pandoc](https://pandoc.org/installing.html).
+On Fedora or RHEL, run `sudo dnf install pandoc`.

-* Install `gio` CLI tool for working with Gvfs resources in mounted Google Drive folders.
-On Fedora, run `sudo dnf install glib2-devel`.
+* Install the `gio` CLI tool for working with [Gvfs](https://en.wikipedia.org/wiki/GVfs) resources.
+The script uses `gio` to work with files in mounted Google Drive folders.
+On Fedora or RHEL, run `sudo dnf install glib2-devel`.

 * Add `~/bin` to your system path.
 For example, add the following line to your `~/.bashrc`: